Multirious/bevy_tween/.github/pull_request_template.md

 - [ ] Write CHANGELOG.md
 - [ ] Update Cargo.lock (If this is not a migration PR nor changing any dependencies, you may remove this)
+- [ ] Update supported version in README.md (If this is not a release PR, you may remove this)